rossGardiner/ecto-trigger/README.md

 ### Prepare Your Dataset

-Organise your dataset in YOLO-format for training like this:
+Organise your dataset in YOLO-format for training as follows:

 ```
 your_data_train/